SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

 Side note: Most of the time, the "replace value" in Mask Scalar Volume is set to 0 since 0 means background in most modalities.
 However, 0 intensity may mean other tissue in your modality.
 For example, in CT images, I use -1000 as replace value since that correspond to air in hounsield units while 0 is in soft tissue.
 Pick your replace value wisely.

+An important use case of masking is when you have more than one sample in your image and you want to create separate images via segmentation.
+See this [example](Grow_from_seeds_to_split_volumes.pdf)

 # Models

 A model is another representation you can produce from your segmentation.